jabolopes/bapel/designs/modules.md

 # Imports

-A module file can import from other modules by importing their module identifier.
+A source file can import from other modules by importing their module identifier.

 For example, module `core` has: